 There are some beautiful boutique hotels scattered throughout Laos, many of which pay tribute to Laos’ colonial history.
-Again, these are generally at their best in Luang Prabang with Satri House, Apsara Rive Droite, 3 Nagas and Maison Souvannaphoum among our favorites.
+Again, these are generally at their best in Luang Prabang with Satri House, Apsara Rive Droite, 3 Nagas and Maison Souvannaphoum among our favourites.

 In northern Laos, Muang La offers the most wonderful boutique style accommodation; perched on the edge of a river in the remote hills of Oudomxay, the suites are spacious and luxurious and the food is incredibly impressive considering its remote location.
-This is one of our firm favorites in Laos.
+This is one of our firm favourites in Laos.

 In southern Laos, The River Resort and La Foile Lodge are two wonderful small hotels offering a really good standard of service and comfort on the Mekong river.

 Laos is still very underdeveloped, and great accommodation in remote locations is hard to find.
 This is slowly changing and we are delighted to see properties such as Mandala Ou opening up.
 This is a small, simple but stylish boutique guest house/lodge that is ideally located on the Nam Ou River, an area famous for trekking and kayaking.

 We always tailor-make our itineraries, but have created a few suggested itineraries which can of course be adapted when you speak to us.
 Classic Laos is our classic itinerary that’s perfect if you are visiting Laos for the first time, or if you don’t have too much time.
 It covers Luang Prabang, Vientiane and southern Laos and includes some of the country’s most wonderful boutique hotels.
 Essence of Laos really shows of what Laos offers with Vientiane, Muang La in northern Laos, Nong Kiaw and Luang Prabang all included.
 This is perfect for those who want to see both the highlights as well as really getting off the beaten track.
 Boutique Laos and Cambodia is a wonderful journey taking in Luang Prabang, the 4000 Islands, Angkor Wat and Kep on Cambodia’s idyllic coast.
 This trip has many unique and adventurous experiences woven through it.